trevor-jameson/backend-spell-checker/README.md

-## Welcome to Spell Selector - A spell tracker for busy geeks
+## Welcome to Spell Checker - A spell tracker for busy geeks